alpslab-stanford/alpslab.stanford.edu/readme.md

 ### How to add a publication to the website

 1. go to the file `_bibliography/alpslab.bib` and add the publication.

+If the publication is not appearing once you publish it to the website, this could be because of:
+1. A typo in the alpslab.bib file.
+Make sure all the commas are in the right places!
+2. You haven't published anything for this year yet and don't have the year header set up.

+If (2) is the case, navigate to _config.yml at the root of the directory.
+Change line 12 as follows
+max_year: *insert new year*

+Then navigate to 02-publications.md at the root of the directory.
+Change line 18 as follows
+{% for year in (2011..*insert new year*) reversed %}

 ### How to add an image to the front page carousel